mikeoconnor0308/boot-camps/Outlines/git-outline.md

 1. Understand a what a remote repository is.
 2. Understand how to collaborate with others.
 3. Fix conflicts.
-2. Use SourceTree to manage your repositories and remotes.
+2. Use GitKraken to manage your repositories and remotes.
 3. Understand the following commands:
     1. `clone`
     2. `fetch`